hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     Required.

-    Maximum number of states (ie determinants, excitors or density matrix elements) to store in the "main" list, which holds the number of particles on the state and related information such as the diagonal Hamiltonian matrix element.
+    Maximum number of states (i.e. determinants, excitors or density matrix elements) to store in the "main" list, which holds the number of particles on the state and related information such as the diagonal Hamiltonian matrix element.
 The number of elements that can be stored usually should be of the same order as the target population.